Dive into these sun-soaked photo stories – from 1970s beaches and 1990s raves, to the dancefloors of Ibiza and the lush Polish countryside

 Published in 2020, Sergio Purtell’s romantic photo book is the result of travelling to Europe, year after year, in the summers of the 1970s and 80s.
 Offering a sensual portrait of European summer, its languid pages are awash with dreamy scenes of scorching days and endless nights spent in the cities and beaches of France, Germany, Greece, Italy, the Netherlands and Spain.

 A palpable sense of heat radiates from Scarlett Carlos Clarke’s latest series, The Smell of Calpol On A Warm Summer’s Night, though it is not a pleasant one: the suffocating works – which feature mostly pregnant women, isolated in sticky, dimly-lit rooms – explore the concept of domestic anxiety and the often-stifling intensity of new motherhood.

-Hoda Ashkar’s MACK-published title Speak the Wind tells the fabled story of the islands in the Strait of Hormuz, off the southern coast of Iran, where there is a local belief that the winds have the power to possess people.
-Full of mysticism, beauty, and respect for the area’s history and rituals – there it is believed the supernatural wind is linked the Arab slave trade, and the islands’ inhabitants perform to its gusts with drum music and poetry – Ashkar’s sensitive title aims to form a record of the invisible.
+Hoda Afshar’s MACK-published title Speak the Wind tells the fabled story of the islands in the Strait of Hormuz, off the southern coast of Iran, where there is a local belief that the winds have the power to possess people.
+Full of mysticism, beauty, and respect for the area’s history and rituals – there it is believed the supernatural wind is linked the Arab slave trade, and the islands’ inhabitants perform to its gusts with drum music and poetry – Afshar’s sensitive title aims to form a record of the invisible.

 Visual artist Seana Gavin spent the 1990s immersed in Europe’s underground rave scene – travelling from country to country partying and living the life of a nomad.
 Photographs from this carefree period of her life are gathered in her 2020 book, Spiralled.
 “The book takes you on a journey of emotions through that period in my life,” she told AnOther at the time.
 “I hope it captures the sense of community, adventure and freedom that embodied that scene.”